 More than $300,000 is raised by generous readers of a column written by Albom after spending the night at a homeless shelter.
 The column pointed out that the city was providing a three-day “Super Bowl party” for its homeless while the tourists were in town, only to return them to their former circumstances come Monday morning.
-After Albom goes public with a plea to do as much for the homeless all winter as the city was doing over Super Bowl weekend, the non-profit S.A.Y.
-Detroit is formed in partnership with the Detroit Rescue Mission Ministries.
+After Albom goes public with a plea to do as much for homeless people all winter as the city was doing over Super Bowl weekend, the non-profit SAY Detroit is formed in partnership with the Detroit Rescue Mission Ministries.
 Initial projects included:

-a new kitchen for homeless veterans at the Michigan Veterans Foundation;
+- a new kitchen for homeless veterans at the Michigan Veterans Foundation;

-supplying milk to the Capuchin Soup Kitchen in Detroit for a year;
+- supplying milk to the Capuchin Soup Kitchen in Detroit for a year;

-buying 200 mattresses for clients at Cass Community Social Services;
+- buying 200 mattresses for clients at Cass Community Social Services;

-extending vital programs and services at the DRMM, and creating Bright Beginnings Child Development Center (together with Ilitch Charities).
+- extending vital programs and services at the DRMM, and creating Bright Beginnings Child Development Center (together with Ilitch Charities).

 2008: Expanding Umbrella